atakankarsli/xctestplanner/README.md

 ```

 ### Rerun
-To use the rerun command, you will need to provide --rerun option.
+You can adjust test repetitions without adding/removing tests with the rerun command, you will need to provide --rerun option.

 ```
 xctestplanner rerun -f path/to/test/plan.xctestplan --rerun 3